aogriffiths/node-wtr-linked-module-checker/README.md

 Preamble
 --------

-[Node water](https://github.com/aogriffiths/node-wtr) for helping your module development flow more freely.
+[Node water](https://github.com/aogriffiths/node-wtr) to help node.js module development flow more freely.
 Useful if you are growing your node project, with or without any other node water.

 So What Does it Do?!